-Upon completion of the Anthropology—Research M.A. program, all students will be able to:
+Upon completion of the Anthropology—-Applied M.A. program, all students will be able to:

-- Examine and elucidate the major theories, research methods and approaches to inquiry in their selected track of anthropology. (archaeology, linguistic anthropology, or sociocultural anthropology)
+- Examine and elucidate the major theories, research methods and approaches to inquiry in their selected track (archaeology, linguistic anthropology, or sociocultural anthropology

 - Synthesize and evaluate anthropological theories and methods, and apply them appropriately within their internship project, and in the analysis of their internship experience

-- Reflect upon the use of theory and practice to explore their research area, and through these reflections, identify how to apply analytical skills to approach and resolve a variety of existing and emerging theoretical and social problems
+- Reflect upon the use of theory and practice to explore their internship project and experience, and through these reflections, identify how to apply analytical skills to approach and resolve a variety of existing and emerging social problems

-- Identify the cultural assumptions, including their own, that influence the design, conduct, and interpretation of their research results
+- Identify the cultural assumptions, including their own, that influence the design, conduct, and interpretation of their internship results

 - Summarize and discuss ethics and the ethical codes employed in anthropology, and identify and reason through real-world examples of ethical dilemmas